vmccready/home-saleprice-eda/README.md

 Home prices in the Greater Seattle Area have been rapidly increasing for over a decade.
 This continued increase in price has made the area a prime location for investment, but also a barrier to those looking to buy their first home.

 As a current resident I hope to gain some insight in this market as a potential owner and investor.
 What influences the value of a home?
 Using publicly available information of home sales I hope to explore factors that influence price or correlate with price and value.
+These correlations could be valuable to validate potential returns on investment.

 ![](img/fredgraph.png)